jennarim/Getting-Started-With-Angular/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/angular-xzhszm-hpeduq)

-<h1>Basic Outline</h1>
+## Basic Outline
 A store catalog with a product list, "Share" button, and "Notify Me" button.
 This application demonstrates a foundation in components, template syntax, two-way binding, and routing.

+### 1. Template Syntax